 Treatment includes nonpharmacologic and pharmacologic modalities as well as counseling to reduce other risk factors.
-Most antihypertensive medications also have side effects, the importance of which must be judged on an individual basis.
-Individuals must be alerted to the hazards of these medications while driving.
-Side effects of somnolence or syncope are particulary undesirable in commercial drivers.
+Most antihypertensive medications also have side effects, the importance of which must be judged on an individual basis Individuals must be alerted to the hazards of these medications while driving.
+Side effects of somnolence or syncope are particularly undesirable in commercial drivers.

 Secondary hypertension is based on the above stages.
-Evaluation is warranted if patient is persistently hypertensive on maximal or near-maximal doses of 2-3 pharmacologic agents.
-Some causes of secondary hypertension may be amenable to surgical intervention or specific pharmacologic disease.
+Evaluation is warranted if patient is persistently hypertensive on maximal or near-maximual doses of 2-3 pharmacologic agents.
+Some causes of secondary hypertension may be amenable to surgical intervention or specific pharmacologic treatment.

-(See Cardiovascular Advisory Panel Guidelines for the Medical Examination of Commercial Motor Vehicle Drivers at: http://www.fmcsa.dot.gov/rulesregs/medreports.htm)
+(See Cardiovascular Advisory Panel Guidelines for the Medical Examination of Commercial Motor Vehicle Drivers at:

-Rheumatic, Arthritic, Orthopedic, Muscular, Neuromuscular or Vascular Disease §391.41(b)(7) A person is physically qualified to drive a commercial motor vehicle if that person: Has no established medical history or clinical diagnosis of rheumatic, arthritic, orthopedic, muscular, neuromuscular or vascular disease which interferes with the ability to control and operate a commercial motor vehicle safely.
+Rheumatic, Arthritic, Orthopedic, Muscular, Neuromuscular or Vascular Disease §391.41(b)(7)

+A person is physically qualified to drive a commercial motor vehicle if that person: Has no established medical history or clinical diagnosis of rheumatic, arthritic, orthopedic, muscular, neuromuscular or vascular disease which interferes with the ability to control and operate a commercial motor vehicle safely.